noahjahn/docker-workshop/docs/dockerfiles.md

 # Dockerfiles

 So far, we've been pulling from existing Docker images.
-Sometimes though, the image that you're pulling from my not have all of the OS-level dependencies that are required for you app work completely.
+Sometimes though, the image that you're pulling from may not have all the OS-level dependencies that are required for your app to work completely.

-As an example Vitepress has a feature that allows last updated date and timestamps to be shown on the documentation page.
+As an example, Vitepress has a feature that allows last updated date and timestamps to be shown on the documentation page.
 Essentially, it uses git under the hood to check the source code for the page you're viewing to see when the last commit was.
 The `oven/bun` image does not include `git`, so we can create a Dockerfile that pulls from the base image to add that dependency.

-To start, open the `docs/.vitepress/config.mts` file and had the `lastUpdated` flag to the config object:
+To start, open the `docs/.vitepress/config.mts` file and add the `lastUpdated` flag to the config object:

 ```diff
   ...